Perspectives /

 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.

-The information in this document does not represent a recommendation to buy, sell or hold security.
-The trading techniques offered in this report do not guarantee best execution or pricing.
+This information does not represent a recommendation to buy, sell or hold a security.
+The trading techniques offered do not guarantee best execution or pricing.

 Investment return and principal value of security investments will fluctuate.
 The value at the time of redemption may be more or less than the original cost.
 Past performance is no guarantee of future results.